nshahpazov/shoes-front-end/README.md

 * research stateless components and see how they can be integrated
 * better css\layout
 * last: tutorial article about this app (backend + front end)
+* change structure to redux + GraphQL with a different API (Spring)